julianbel/itba-dl-neural-style-transfer/README.md

-# Trabajo Práctico Final CNN - Diplomatura en Deep Learning ITBA

-Entrega del Trabajo Final de CNN para la Diplomatura en Deep Learning del Instituto Tecnológico de Buenos Aires.
+# Neural Style Transfer

-Temática: Reproducción del paper _"A Neural Algorithm of Artistic Style"_ (https://arxiv.org/abs/1508.06576), donde se describe el proceso de Neural Style Transfer.
+Tensorflow implementation of Neural Style Transfer, technique proposed in the paper titled: _"A Neural Algorithm of Artistic Style"_ (https://arxiv.org/abs/1508.06576).